BackyardBrains/NeuroRobot-iOS/README.md

 # Neurorobot iOS application

-Project contains source code for iOS app, and libraries needed for app to be built.
+Project contains source code for iOS app and static libraries with header files needed for app to be built.